ChrisWiGit/lazarus-docker/README.md

 You can add packages that are used by your project in the following way.
 Third party packages need to be downloaded first.

 > Packages of the Lazarus Online Package Manager can be downloaded from <https://packages.lazarus-ide.org>
-> You do not need to call `lazbuild --build-ide=` becasue the IDE is not used.
+> You do not need to call `lazbuild --build-ide=` because the IDE is not used.

 ```sh
 # Third party